 Step 2: Develop Common Management Tools and Processes:

 At this point, it is important for the I&O leader to map out the workflows that will govern the management of the IT Infrastructure, to allow for JIT visibility and open up opportunities for future automation.
 Most importantly, make sure that there are common methodologies across all processes in the portfolio to avoid silos.

 Step 3: Consolidate and Centralise Locations:

 This step speaks to physical and digital locations.
 The simple idea is that you will have more control when all moving parts are available in less locations.
-This means centralising server infrastructure, closing all unnecessary physical sites/merging sites, outsourcing data centres, and centralising hardware where possible (i.e. work centres, print infrastructure and office equipment).
+This means centralising server infrastructure, closing all unnecessary physical sites/merging sites, outsourcing data centers, and centralising hardware where possible (i.e. work centers, print infrastructure and office equipment).

 Step 4: Be innovative on Core Infrastructure:

 This step refers to the consolidation of workloads and aligning IT Infrastructure so that it conforms to a TCO (Total Cost of Ownership) metric and improved SLA terms.
 The idea here is to eliminate non-performing vendors to reduce the number of business relationships needed, standardising the types of logical and physical assets, and increasing the number of workloads being put through the new IT Infrastructure landscape.
 The goal here is to standardise “off the shelf” infrastructure and move towards hyper-converged infrastructure (HCI).